zkdzegede/RaceCapture-Pro_firmware/README.md

 ### Setup
 #### Linux
 * Install the 64bit clang packages for your system
-* Install the 64bit libcppunit library and its header packages
+* Install the 64bit libcppunit library and its header and devel packages
+* Install glibc-devel and glibc-headers

 #### OSX
 * Install the OSX clang compiler.
 This is typically done by installing command line tools from XCode.